The plates that define Gdańsk. what they are, where they came from, and where to eat the canonical version.

 Smoked Baltic eel (Węgorz wędzony) ★ 4.8

 Whole Baltic eel salted, cold-smoked over alder wood and sliced into glossy black-skinned rings.
-The luxury fish of Pomerania, sold by weight at Hel Peninsula smokehouses and ordered as a starter at the Targ Rybny seafood restaurants through the colder months.
+The luxury fish of Pomerania, sold at Hel Peninsula smokehouses and Targ Rybny seafood restaurants in colder months.

 Where: Targ Rybny - Fishmarkt, Cała Naprzód, Restauracja Kubicki, Restauracja Filharmonia